hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_QC_quality_metrics.md

 ## Learning Objectives

-* Generate enrichment and quality metrics for evaluating ChIP-Seq data
+* Discuss other quality metrics for evaluating ChIP-Seq data
-* Generate a report containing additional quality metrics and diagnostic plots
+* Generate a report containing quality metrics and diagnostic plots

-## ChIP-Seq quality assessment

-Prior to performing any downstream analyses with the results from a peak caller, it is best practice to assess the quality of your ChIP-Seq data.
-What we are looking for is good	quality	ChIP-seq	enrichment	over	background. **To quantify the quality, we will be using two different tools: [ChIPQC](https://bioconductor.org/packages/release/bioc/html/ChIPQC.html) and [phantompeakqualtools](https://code.google.com/archive/p/phantompeakqualtools/).**

-### Sources of low quality ChiP-seq
+* Identify sources of low quality data

-* **The specifity of the antibody.** It is possible that there was poor reactivity against the intended target in the IP.
-Or perhaps the antibody is not specific enough, causing cross-reactivity with other DNA-associated proteins.
-* **Degree of enrichment:**
-* **Biases during library preparation:** PCR amplification and fragment biases.

-### Quality Metrics for ChIP-seq data
+## Additional Quality Metrics for ChIP-seq data

 The [ENCODE consortium](https://genome.ucsc.edu/ENCODE/qualityMetrics.html) analyzes the quality of the data produced using a variety of metrics.
 In this section we will provide descriptions of what some of these metrics are, and what they are measuring.
 Then, we will introduce the tools to be able to compute these metrics on your own ChIP-seq data.